bitcoinj/bitcoinj.github.io/pre-release-notes.md

 These versions are not yet released.
 For official releases, see the <a href="/release-notes">release notes</a>.

+## Version 0.17 release candidate 1

+See the preliminary <a href="/javadoc/0.17-rc1/">API documentation</a>.

+Breaking change:

+* Make sure in the 0.17 cycle, migrate all usage of Guava `ListenableFuture` to Java 8 `CompletableFuture`.
+The former will be removed after 0.17.

+Various:

+* More `Date` to `Instant` conversions
+* Some removed methods are added back as deprecated
+* Clarify concept of `Script` creation time in the JavaDoc

 ## Version 0.17 beta 1

 See the preliminary <a href="/javadoc/0.17-beta1/">API documentation</a>.